CPK Insurance

 • Commercial auto liability minimums in South Carolina are $25,000/$50,000/$25,000, so glazing contractors using service vans or trucks should confirm their policy meets or exceeds those limits.

-• South Carolina requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for glass shops, installers, and contractors bidding on leased job spaces.
+• Most commercial leases in South Carolina require proof of general liability coverage, which matters for glass shops, installers, and contractors bidding on leased job spaces.

 • The South Carolina Department of Insurance regulates business insurance in the state, so policy forms, endorsements, and carrier filings should be reviewed against local requirements before binding.